-Want to cut down how much you're spending on your health insurance premiums?
+Want to cut down how much you're spending on your premiums?
 10 things you need to know about saving on health insurance.

 - Whether you still need the same extras cover – your children may be older now and no longer require major dental cover for things such as braces or wisdom teeth